ajchellew/android-exercises/exercise-1/README.md

 1. Get API key
 2. Update the YOUR_KEY_HERE variable in `google_maps_api.xml` with the API key from Google, this key will start with 'AIza'

-### Run

 Press the 'Run' button

 ##### Instant Run

-Instant run sounds like a great idea but in personal experience it causes confusion when it fails to update correctly or resource files change.

-Advise this is turned off:
+Instant run sounds like a great idea but in personal experience it causes confusion when it occasionally fails to update correctly often due to resource file changes.
+Therefore advise this is turned off:

 `File > Settings > Build, Execution, Deployment > Instant Run`